 TOPs + Training

-The first two years of training would be on some type of team training program where gymnasts are working on strength, flexibility and basic and optional gymnastics skills progressions (like a TOPs program).
+The first year of training would be on some type of team training program where gymnasts are working on strength, flexibility and basic and optional gymnastics skills progressions (like a TOPs program).
 They would also be taking advantage of Peak Velocity Training to take advantage of the windows of opportunity for speed training, flexibility and skill training.

 This is Not the Fast Track